-The objectives of the Funds are to achieve absolute returns in excess of the MSCI All Country World Net Index in NZ dollars over the investment cycle (typically 3-5 years).
+- The objective of the Antipodes Global Value Fund (PIE) and the Antipodes Global Fund (PIE) is to achieve absolute returns in excess of the MSCI All Country World Net Index in NZ dollars over the investment cycle (typically 3-5 years). - The objective of the Antipodes Emerging Markets Fund (PIE) is to achieve absolute returns in excess of the MSCI Emerging Market Net Index in NZ dollars over the investment cycle (typically 3-5 years).

-The Funds are managed by FundRock NZ Limited, ("Manager") as they are the licensed manager appointed under the governing documents.
-The registered office for FundRock NZ Limited is Level 2, Woodward House, 1 Woodward Street, Wellington 6011.
-Antipodes Partners Limited is the Investment Manager of the Funds.
+The Fund is managed by FundRock NZ Limited ("Manager"), the licensed manager appointed under the governing documents.
+The registered office for Manager is Level 2, Woodward House, 1 Woodward Street, Wellington 6011.
+Antipodes Partners Limited is the Investment Manager (the "Investment Manager") of the Funds.